awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 If you create an IAM policy that is more restrictive than the minimum required permissions, the console won't function as intended\.

-The following shows an example of a permissions policy that allows a user to get information about a repository association only in the `us-east-2` Region for account `123456789012` for any repository assocation with a universally unique identifier \(UUID\) that starts with `12345`\.
+The following shows an example of a permissions policy that allows a user to get information about a repository association only in the `us-east-2` Region for account `123456789012` for any repository association with a universally unique identifier \(UUID\) that starts with `12345`\.

 ```
 {